rc-9/DepMap_HRD_PARPi/README.md

 Interestingly, some subtypes exhibited deviations from the expected trend.
 For example, Invasive Breast Carcinoma showed a positive delta for Talazoparib (HRD+ median AUC > HRD− median AUC), suggesting that HRD+ cells in this subtype were slightly less sensitive than their HRD− counterparts.
 Other breast subtypes, and ovarian subtypes like High-Grade Serous Ovarian Cancer, displayed modest negative or near-zero deltas, reflecting minor increases in sensitivity or negligible differences.

 These observations indicate that while HRD status broadly informs PARP inhibitor response, the effect can be context-dependent at the subtype level, highlighting the value of stratifying by finer histological resolution when exploring lineage-specific vulnerabilities.
-The heatmap emphasizes that subtypes within the same primary lineage may differ subtly in HRD-associated drug response, even when the overall lineage effect is minimal.
+The following heatmap emphasizes that subtypes within the same primary lineage may differ subtly in HRD-associated drug response, even when the overall lineage effect is minimal.

 ![10_heatmap](images/10_heatmap.png)